Estrogen and Progesterone

-Estrogen effects the brain.
+Estrogen affects the brain.
 Its effect on the brain is very tenuous.
-At normal levels estrogen prevents depression and insomnia , increases concentration, and maintains normal sex drive .
-If estrogen is to high or low, depression, anxiety, insomnia, decreased sex drive and decreased concentration may result.
+At normal levels, estrogen prevents depression and insomnia, increases concentration, and maintains a normal sex drive.
+If estrogen is too high or low, depression, anxiety, insomnia, decreased sex drive and decreased concentration may result.

 Progesterone, a steroid hormone, also carries messages to other organs.
 The messages are directed to the same body organs and systems as estrogen but the messages are different.

 Progesterone is produced by the ovary after ovulation.
 It instructs the uterine lining to stop growing so that it might develop and mature e in preparation for a possible pregnancy.
 Progesterone is produced for fourteen days after ovulation.
 If there is no pregnancy, progesterone decreases and signals the beginning of menses.

 Progesterone decreases the target organs response to estrogen by decreasing the number of receptors the organ has for estrogen.
 Receptors are molecules on the cells that recognize specific hormones and allows them to carry their message to the cell.

 Progesterone also decreases breast cell growth.
 It is involved in the maturation of breast cells and decreases the rate of multiplication.
 Progesterone also promotes normal cell death in the breast which is important in the prevention of cancer.